Successfully Landing Salmon

 The Initial Seconds Of The Salmon Fight

-The first thing in my mind immediately after contact with a fish is always have the hooks been set properly.
+The first thing in my mind immediately after contact with a fish is always has the hook been set properly.
 Even if you've felt the weight of the fish as mentioned plenty of times in the articles on how to hook salmon in this newsletter I'm always heavy handed with any fish for the first 10 seconds of battle to make certain of a good hook hold.
 Far too many salmon are lost each year due to the 'illogical' hooking techniques that are often used in Scottish salmon fishing where a good hook set is more often than not left to chance!
 The most frustrating and unpleasant feeling in the world is a slack line following the adrenalin inducing contact with an Atlantic salmon so best avoided if possible.
 If you want to ensure an optimal grip of a fish while fishing tube flies bin the doubles & trebles fished typically on 'pivoting' soft plastic sleeves and use the Partridge Nordic singles with a hard plastic sleeve for perfect hook set moment angle alignment.
 These super sharp (wider gape) and super strong weapons are IMHO the very best for an optimised hook hold.

 Keep Adequate Pressure On Your Fish